 If you’re looking for a reason (or few) to teach English in China, it has the potential to be a very long list.
 We know choosing a country to teach English abroad in can be a difficult decision—and there are so many factors to consider!
 But here are just a few reasons why you won’t regret teaching English in China: Continue reading

 Let’s say you’ve been wanting to teach English abroad and China intrigues you, but you’re not sure how big or long of a commitment you’d like to make.
 China can be an intimidating place!
-The beauty of becoming an au pair in China with our Au Pair China Program is that your commitment is up to you—two months?
+The beauty of becoming a part of our Language Exchange Program in China is that your commitment is up to you—two months?
 Three months?
 Four, five, or six?
 Whatever you choose, it’s the perfect way to get your feet wet in an exciting, strange, and fascinating culture!
 Continue reading

 Have you ever wanted to try traditional Chinese food?